postgrespro/pg_probackup/Documentation.md

 #### Pinning a Backup

-If you have a necessity to exclude certain backups from general retention policy then it is possible to pin a backup for an arbitrary amount of time.
+If you have the necessity to exclude certain backups from established retention policy then it is possible to pin a backup for an arbitrary amount of time.
 Example:

     pg_probackup set-backup -B backup_dir --instance instance_name -i backup_id --ttl=30d

 This command will set `expire-time` of specified backup to 30 days starting from backup `recovery-time` attribute.
-Basically 'expire-time = Recovery Time + ttl'.
+Basically 'expire-time = recovery-time + ttl'.

 You can set `expire-time` explicitly using `--expire-time` option.
 Example: